Getting Building Height Right for the Climate

-It may seem obvious that cities filled with big buildings use energy more efficiently than dispersed suburban landscapes, and that newer, taller buildings are more energy efficient than older, squatter structures.
+It may seem obvious that cities filled with big buildings use energy more efficiently than dispersed suburban landscapes, and that newer, taller buildings are more energy-efficient than older, squatter structures.

 People widely understand that New York City, for example, ranks well on energy use per person, where housing tends toward the vertical, one boiler room can serve many units, and heat rises into the units above, rather than being lost to the sky.

 But now some climate-minded architects and engineers are questioning that orthodoxy.
-It’s starting to look like there might even be a sweet spot for building height — the 4-story courtyard.
+It’s starting to look like there might even be a sweet spot for building height: the four-story courtyard.

-That was the surprise conclusion reached by researchers from Adrian Smith + Gordon Gill Architecture.
-They modeled housing units in nine different configurations, from a 215-story building with 2,000 residential units at one extreme, and 2,000 dispersed suburban homes at the other.
+That was the unexpected conclusion reached by researchers from Adrian Smith + Gordon Gill Architecture.
+They modeled housing units in nine different configurations, from a 215-story building with 2,000 residential units at one extreme and 2,000 dispersed suburban homes at the other.

-The question the study asked was, how efficient are ultra-tall versus low-rise residential buildings?
-According to their analysis, the 4-story courtyard used the least energy per household.
+The question the study asked was how efficient are ultra-tall versus low-rise residential buildings.
+According to their analysis, the four-story courtyard used the least energy per household.

 The question matters, because buildings are directly or indirectly responsible for nearly 40 percent of all greenhouse gas emissions, according to the International Energy Agency.

-That AS + GG asked these questions at all is somewhat surprising, given that the firm develops ultra high-rise buildings, including the first kilometer-high building in the world, the Jeddah Tower, now under construction in Saudi Arabia.
+That AS + GG asked these questions at all is somewhat surprising, given that the firm develops ultra-high-rise buildings, including the first kilometer-high building in the world, the Jeddah Tower, now under construction in Saudi Arabia.

 “We wanted to look at 2,000 units and whether they are sustainable in as unbiased a way as possible,” said Christopher Drew, the firm’s director of sustainability.
 The architects published their research in a paper in the International Journal of High-Rise Buildings, and later in the book Residensity, which expanded on the paper to account for land use and underground utilities.

-Other research teams also hint that an unexamined reverence for tall buildings may be misplaced.
+Other research teams also hint that an unexamined preference for tall buildings may be misplaced.
 Daniel Godoy-Shimizu and six colleagues at UCL Energy Institute in London analyzed the electricity and gas bills for 611 office buildings in England and Wales.
-They found that high-rises of 10 stories and higher used 76 percent more electricity per square foot than low-rises of 5 stories and under.
+They found that high-rises of 10 stories and higher used 76 percent more electricity per square foot than low-rises of five stories and under.

 “The results show that height is a significant predictor of energy use, even accounting for other variables,” the researchers wrote in a paper published in the journal Building Research and Information.
 In fact, each additional story in a building is associated with a 2.4 percent increase in electricity use and 2.9 percent increase in fossil fuel use, more than doubling the average emissions per square foot for the tallest buildings in their survey.